tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/购买指南/费用实例_intl_en.md

 ### Monthly Fees Calculation

-During the validity period of the Free Tier (i.e., 6 calendar months after the COS service is activated), the monthly fee is as follows:
+During the validity period of the Free Tier (i.e., 6 months after the COS service is activated), the monthly fee is as follows:

 | Item | Free Tier | Unit Price | Billable Usage | Fees (Unit Price * Billable Usage) |
 | ---------------- | -------- | ------------- | ----------- | ------------------------ |